-- 1. A classified unofficial fiscal note may be requested on draft legislation prior to the bill being introduced by selecting "classified" as the note type in the FNTS. - 2.
+- 1. A classified unofficial fiscal note may be requested on draft legislation.
+The request must be made prior to the bill being made publicly available for consideration by the legislature.
+The classified designation can be made in the FNTS by the requester. - 2.
 The requester must attach bill language. - 3.
-The system will assign the unofficial fiscal note a bill number in the 9000 series, (i.e., SF 9002 or HF 9007) and apply security settings that restrict the FNTS users who are able to view the request and unofficial fiscal note document in the system. - 4.
+The system will assign the unofficial fiscal note a bill number in the 9000 series, (i.e., SF9002 or HF9007) and apply security settings that restrict the FNTS users who are able to view the request and unofficial fiscal note document in the system. - 4.
 The note will be assigned to all agencies that are impacted by the attached bill language. - 5.
 Assigned agencies may share information with one another. - 6.
 Assigned agencies' communication should be limited to the persons needed to complete the note. - 7.
-Communications must comply with the Government Data Practices Act. - 8.
-The assigned agencies complete the classified unofficial fiscal note according to the Uniform Standard and Procedures and submit the note through the FNTS to the LBO for review and approval. - 9.
-The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agencies to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 10.
-When a classified unofficial fiscal note is completed, the FNTS will send an email notification to the legislative requester, the assigned agency coordinator, and the LBO.
+Communications must comply with the Government Data Practices Act.

+- 8. The assigned agencies complete the classified unofficial fiscal note according to the Uniform Standards and Procedures and submit the note through the FNTS to the LBO for review and approval. - A preliminary note is viewable in the FNTS by LBO analysts, FNTS users of assigned agencies, and the requester (fiscal analyst or Committee Administrator of the House Ways and Means committee or Senate Finance Committee).
+A preliminary fiscal note should not be distributed without consulting with the LBO first. - 10.
+The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agencies to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 11.
+After LBO signoff, the classified unofficial fiscal note is distributed via email to the legislative requester, the assigned agency coordinator, and the LBO. - 12.
+Classified unofficial fiscal notes will not be made publicly available unless the information is: - a. disclosed by the requester; or - b. the identical language on which the classified unofficial fiscal note was based is subsequently used for an introduced bill, or any legislation, including an amendment or a proposed bill, that any member of the legislature offers for consideration by a legislative committee.

-11. Classified unofficial fiscal notes will not be made publically available unless the information is disclosed by the requester or the language for which the classified unofficial fiscal note was based on is subsequently used for an introduced bill, or any legislation, including an amendment or a proposed bill, that any member of the legislature offers for consideration by a legislative committee.
-In that case, the original classified unofficial fiscal note then becomes public information and is available upon a request made to the LBO.
+In either case, the original classified unofficial fiscal note then becomes public information and is available upon a request made to the LBO.